 - COVERS: Unless you’re going to your mother’s house, you are unaware of the hygiene of the blankets available for your little ones.
 Carry a couple of blankets and covers so they are not cold.
 If you are particular about using your own, carry one for yourself too.

 - TOILETRIES: Toothbrush, a tiny toothpaste tube, miniature shampoo, conditioner, shower gel, baby wash, lotion, baby powder and Vaseline is something I carry even if I’m staying at a 5-star hotel.
 It comes handy if we suddenly plan to do a short trip within our holiday.
 If you want, you can carry your massage oil for your baby and you too.
 Make sure you keep all the above in a toiletries pouch and not scatter them over your clothes.
 But, make sure you DO NOT keep these in your handbag or they will be confiscated by the airport authorities.

 - FOOD & MEDICAL: I normally carry a tube each of rash cream and mosquito repellent.
 Some of my friends carry these medicines wherever they go: fever, cough, ear pain, motion sickness and gas.
 A pouch for your medicines is a must so that your socks don’t smell of cough syrup.
 Dry foodstuff like infant formula, apples, bananas, biscuits and energy bars keep your kids from getting cranky due to hunger pangs.
 Sometimes, you can make use of it too instead of munching on junk to keep going.

 - MAKEUP: Of course, carry a lipstick, some foundation if necessary, eye-liner/kajal and blush if you are required to look pretty.
 Your make up can probably go into your toiletries pouch if you don’t already have a dedicated pouch for makeup.
 Carry some moisturizer and a cologne too.

 - DEVICES: Never forget your camera because if you are like me, you will want to store those memories.
 Also, do not forget to take the memory card, charging cable and extra battery if necessary.
 A travel iron is helpful if you plan to do it yourself to avoid delays.
 Your mobiles and their chargers are a must too now-a-days.
 Till now, I have avoided taking a tablet or any electronic device for my toddler so she enjoys the real world.
 Let’s see how long I can do this.

 And you thought it was going to be only EIGHT items?
 Looking up at the list, it was no wonder why I could have forgotten a few things now that I’m a mother of two.
-Our brain is like a computer, but with kids you need a few Excel sheets too.
+Our brain is like a computer, but with kids you need a few Excel sheets, too.
 If I’ve missed out on something, do let me know so I can add it up here for myself and other parents.
 Bon voyage!